ImmuneMoon/Arrow_to_the_Knee/README.md

 4. **Test the Mod**:
    - Start Skyrim and load a saved game or start a new game.
    - Verify that the mod is working by checking the new content (teleportation, quest tracking, etc.).

+### Uninstallation Instructions

+1. **Run the Uninstaller**:
+   - Execute the `Arrow to the Knee Uninstaller.exe` provided with the mod files.
+   - Follow the prompts to remove the mod files from both Skyrim and Elden Ring.

 ## Warning